Close

 Camping on the Ice

-While fluffy pillows, thick duvets and the cosy warmth of your Aurora Expedition cabin is the number one place to retreat after a full day experiencing the wilds of Antarctica, there is one activity that is absolutely worth the sacrifice of those creature comforts: camping in Antarctica!
+While fluffy pillows, thick duvets and the cosy warmth of your Aurora Expedition stateroom is the number one place to retreat after a full day experiencing the wilds of Antarctica, there is one activity that is absolutely worth the sacrifice of those creature comforts: camping in Antarctica!
 Yes, really.

 There is nothing in the world quite like sleeping out in nature at the end of the world.
 No tents, no heaters, just you, a camping mat, a top-notch thermal sleeping bag (you’re welcome) and the tranquillity that time spent out in raw nature affords.
 Forget the white noise machine you might have tried to block out urban din back home; or the Spotify playlist of waves crashing on a beach to help you fall asleep; here the crackling ice, bustling penguin colonies and the distant fall of calving ice is the only soundtrack you need.